steven852/polynomial-equation-solver/README.md

 # PolynomialSovler
-This program will attempt to solve high order polynomial equations.
+This is a c++ program that uses Newton's method inoreader to find one solution (root) in a polynomial equation.